virtual-cast/Zenject/Documentation/Factories.md

 }
 ```

 But now, every place that needs to create a new `Enemy` instance needs to also supply an instance of `Player`, and we are back at the problem mentioned <a href="../README.md#theory">in the main theory section</a>.
-So to address this, factories must be used to create every dynamic instance to ensure that these extra dependencies are filled in my zenject.
+So to address this, factories must be used to create every dynamic instance to ensure that these extra dependencies are filled in by zenject.

 ## <a id="example"></a>Example